alexandraholcombe/Airline/README.md

 ## Support and contact details

-Please contact Allie Holcombe at alexandra.holcombe@gmail.com with any questions, concerns, or suggestions.
+Please contact Allie Holcombe at alexandra.holcombe@gmail.com or Minh Phuong mphuong@kent.edu with any questions, concerns, or suggestions.

 ***